soaza/blog/fe-handbook/index.md

 ---
-slug: front-end-guide
+slug: /
-title: Front-End Guide
+title: Learning Front-End
 authors: [kg]
 tags: [front-end]
 ---

+Just my documentation on all the front-end concepts I have came across as a developer.

 ## Javascript